 Transferring concurrent credits

-If a student does not yet have a B.S. or B.A. degree, a graduate degree is not granted until the bachelor’s degree is awarded.
+If a student does not yet have the BS degree, a graduate degree is not granted until the bachelor’s degree is awarded.
+The graduate credential will be awarded at the same time or after the undergraduate degree is conferred.

 In your last semester as an RCPC student, you will complete a substantial research project—either a traditional thesis or a creative component.